Intermittent fasting is one of the easiest and healthiest lifestyle changes without extensive preparation.

 Therefore, it makes sense to start with a shorter fasting window.
-You can comfortably begin with 14-16 hours and slowly work your way up to 24 hours.
+You can comfortably begin with 14-16 hours and slowly work up to 24 hours.

 As with other intermittent fasting schedules, the general rule is that natural, unprocessed foods with high nutrient density are essential during meal periods.